 - It’s Easy!
 Only 5 ingredients stand between you and these creamy peanut butter balls!

-This easy Buckeyes recipe has a short ingredients list consisting of things you probably already have on hand like powdered sugar, creamy peanut butter, butter, vanilla, and melting wafers.
+This easy Buckeyes recipe has a short ingredients list consisting of things you probably already have on hand, like:

-RECIPE TIP: You can also easily substitute wafers for semi-sweet chocolate chips, just add in a ½ teaspoon of coconut oil for every cup of chocolate chips used to help with smoothness.
+You can also easily substitute wafers for semi-sweet chocolate chips and add ½ teaspoon of coconut oil for every cup of chocolate chips used to help with smoothness.